 How Heavy Is The Average Bowling Ball?

-When at a bowling alley you will have a few weight options to choose from to fit your own personal bowling style and these balls will often range from 6 to 16 pounds.
+When at a bowling alley, you will have a few weight options to choose from to fit your bowling style, and these balls will often range from 6 to 16 pounds.

-Balls from 6 to 8 pounds are usually seen as more lightweight and won’t put as much strain on the arms, however, you can decide to use a ball heavier than 8 pounds if you want to gain that bit of extra power to knock down as many pins as possible at the other side of the lane.
+Balls from 6 to 8 pounds are usually considered more lightweight and won’t put as much strain on the arms.
+However, you can use a ball heavier than 8 pounds to gain that extra power to knock down as many pins as possible at the other side of the lane.

 Summary